artloie/artloie/README.md

 - 🔭 I’m currently working on ... creating my own website for my blog.
 - 🌱 I’m currently learning ...
 HTML, CSS, and then JavaScript.
 - 👯 I’m looking to collaborate on ... anything to just learn the ropes.
-- 🤔 I’m looking for help with ... becoming a web developer.
+- 🤔 I’m looking for help with ... getting feedback on my coding and becoming a web developer.
 - 💬 Ask me about ...
 - 📫 How to reach me: ... artloie.pnw@gmail.com or on Instagram @newbiewebdev
 - 😄 Pronouns: ... he, him, male